DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Acknowledgment

 \section{Acknowledgment}

 The research was supported by the Australian Government through the Office of National Intelligence Postdoctoral Grant awarded to the primary author under Project NIPG-2024-022.

 \begin{IEEEbiography}[{ }]{Tharindu Fernando } received his BSc (special degree in computer science) from the University of Peradeniya, Sri Lanka, and his PhD from Queensland University of Technology (QUT), Australia.
 He is currently a Postdoctoral Research Fellow in the Signal Processing, Artificial Intelligence, and Vision Technologies (SAIVT) research program at the School of Electrical Engineering and Robotics at Queensland University of Technology (QUT).
-He is a recipient of the 2019 QUT University Award for Outstanding Doctoral Thesis, the QUT Early Career Researcher Award in 2022, the QUT Faculty of Engineering Early Career Achievement Award in 2024, and the 2024 National Intelligence Post-Doctoral Grant.
-His research interests include Artificial Intelligence, Computer Vision, Deep Learning, Bio Signal Processing, and Video Analytics. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Clinton Fookes}{\space}(Senior Member, IEEE) received the B.Eng. in Aerospace/Avionics, the MBA degree, and the Ph.D. degree in computer vision.
+He is a recipient of the 2019 QUT University Award for Outstanding Doctoral Thesis and the 2024 National Intelligence Post-Doctoral Grant. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Clinton Fookes}{\space}(Senior Member, IEEE) received the B.Eng. in Aerospace/Avionics, the MBA degree, and the Ph.D. degree in computer vision.
 He is currently the Associate Dean Research, a Professor of Vision and Signal Processing, and Co-Director of the SAIVT Lab (Signal Processing, Artificial Intelligence and Vision Technologies) with the Faculty of Engineering at the Queensland University of Technology, Brisbane, Australia.
 His research interests include computer vision, machine learning, signal processing, and artificial intelligence.
 He serves on the editorial boards for IEEE TRANSACTIONS ON IMAGE PROCESSING and Pattern Recognition.
 He has previously served on the Editorial Board for IEEE TRANSACTIONS ON INFORMATION FORENSICS AND SECURITY.
 He is a Fellow of the International Association of Pattern Recognition, a Fellow of the Australian Academy of Technological Sciences and Engineering, and a Fellow of the Asia-Pacific Artificial Intelligence Association.
 He is a Senior Member of the IEEE and a multi-award winning researcher including an Australian Institute of Policy and Science Young Tall Poppy, an Australian Museum Eureka Prize winner, Engineers Australia Engineering Excellence Award, Australian Defence Scientist of the Year, and a Senior Fulbright Scholar. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Sridha Sridharan} has obtained an MSc (Communication Engineering) degree from the University of Manchester, UK, and a PhD degree from the University of New South Wales, Australia.
 He is currently with the Queensland University of Technology (QUT) where he is a Professor in the School of Electrical Engineering and Robotics.
 He has published over 600 papers consisting of publications in journals and in refereed international conferences in the areas of Image and Speech technologies during the period 1990-2023.
 During this period he has also graduated 85 PhD students in the areas of Image and Speech technologies.
 Prof Sridharan has also received a number of research grants from various funding bodies including the Commonwealth competitive funding schemes such as the Australian Research Council (ARC) and the National Security Science and Technology (NSST) unit.
 Several of his research outcomes have been commercialised. \end{IEEEbiography}